artichoke/artichoke/README.md

 [Download a prebuilt binary from artichoke/nightly][nightlies].
 Binaries are available for Linux, Linux/musl, macOS, and Windows.

-These daily binaries track the latest master branch of Artichoke.
+These daily binaries track the latest trunk branch of Artichoke.

 Binaries are also distributed through [ruby-build].
 To install with [rbenv]: